microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/shipping.rst

        and that you have done manual testing using our :ref:`testing guide<testing>` and that the :ref:`validator` tests are passing before beginning the launch process.

-#. **Production testing** - If requested, Microsoft will enable you to use the production Office Online environment
+#. **Production testing** - If requested, Microsoft will enable you to use the production |wac| environment
    for preliminary smoke-testing prior to enabling your full production access.
 This should be basic testing performed by the host since the production environment is slightly different than the test environment, and different issues may be uncovered.
 This can be as long or as short as the host deems necessary.

 #. **Sign off and roll out** - Once Microsoft has signed off on your integration, you can begin to roll out to your
    users.
-Depending on your traffic estimates, Microsoft may request that you roll out over a period of several days to ensure you do not overload Office Online or your WOPI servers.
+Depending on your traffic estimates, Microsoft may request that you roll out over a period of several days to ensure you do not overload |wac| or your WOPI servers.

 To manage this process, Microsoft will create a dedicated `Trello <https://trello.com>`_ board to track issues and provide a common communication channel between your team and Microsoft.
 You can learn more about how to use this